Women in STEM and beyond: ABB’s gender diversity initiatives

 ABB’s commitment to gender inclusion

-"At ABB, we are fully committed to the Women’s Empowerment Principles, also mirrored in our Sustainability Agenda.
+"At ABB, we are fully committed to the UN Women’s Empowerment Principles, also mirrored in our Sustainability Agenda.
 We strive to create safe, fair, and inclusive working environments where people can succeed and develop.
 And we have a clear and measurable target for women in senior management.
 We are equally committed to community engagement, with a focus on STEM education and empowerment, especially for women and girls."

 Morten Wierod, CEO of ABB